kaunel85/ong-bylaws/bylaws.md

 102. The Judiciary Committee meeting shall be conducted as follows, all of which is to be mediated by the chair:
      1. Open Section (All Members may attend this portion of the meeting)
         1. Opening statement by chair as to why this Judiciary Committee has been called
-        2. Speaking of defence (by involved Member(s) to the Judiciary Committee)
+        2. Speaking of defense (by involved Member(s) to the Judiciary Committee)
         3. Presentation of evidence and points of clarification (open to floor)
         4. Questions directed towards the involved Member(s) from the Judiciary Committee members
         5. Review of the involved Member(s)’ chapter history